 Koesters Shares Fitness Journey With Others

 Many individuals take their own path to fitness.
 They run at their own pace, do the exercises they want to complete, during the time of day that works best with their schedule.
-For Kevin Koesters [kess-terz], Senior Project Manager of Facilities Operations and Development, it’s all about sharing the path with others.
-(Koesters pictured on far left).
+For Kevin Koesters [KESS-terz, pictured left], Senior Project Manager of Facilities Operations and Development, it’s all about sharing the path with others.

 “It was mostly because of my age.
 I didn’t want an injury,” Al said.